Where is the office located?

 Client and therapist sign a confidentiality disclosure agreement, and you can expect that your information will not be shared.

-However, sometimes you may desire that your information or an update be given to someone on your healthcare team; by law, I cannot release this information without your written permission on a Release of Information form.
+However, sometimes you may desire that your information or an update be given to someone on your healthcare team; by law, I cannot release this information without your written permission.

 State law and professional ethics require therapists to maintain confidentiality except for the following situations: suspected past or present abuse or neglect of children, adults, and elders.
 In such cases, I am required to notify the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.

-If I have reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person, I’m am also required to report.
+If I have reason to suspect a client is seriously in danger of harming themselves or has threatened to harm another person, I’m am also required to report.